 As Ebbesmeyer predicted, some ducks escaped the Gyre to flow North through the Bering Strait into the Arctic.
 Between 1995 and 2000, they slowly drift eastward, frozen in the arctic ice, at a rate of 1 mile per day.
 In the new millennium, the ducks started reaching the North Atlantic, being sighted from the shores of Maine to Massachusetts.
 In 2001, the ducks reached the site where the Titanic sank.
 In 2003, the plastic toys reached the shores of the Hebrides, off the coast of Scotland.
 This article in the Daily Mail predicted their arrival on the shores of southwestern England in 2007.

-If you spot one of these plastic toys on a beach, its colors probably faded by now, with the imprint ‘The Early Years’, then you’ve found one member of the plastic armada that set sail over 15 years ago.
+If you spot one of these plastic toys on a beach, its colors probably faded by now, with the imprint ‘The Early Years’, then you’ve found one member of the plastic armada that set sail a quarter of a century ago.
 At some point, the scientific team that tracked their progress offered $100 apiece for the ducks – provided you could tell them when and where you’d found them.
 The offer was valid only from July through to December 2003, and only for Friendly Floatees found in New England, Canada or Iceland.
 However, friendly Floatees have become so famous that they can fetch up to $1,000 at auction.

-Thanks to Marina (good name for it) for sending in this delightful story, and this map.
+Thanks to Marina for sending in this delightful story, and this map.
 Wikipedia provides this map of the Friendly Floatees’ journey: